 - To have courage when you believe in something.

 British Birthdays cover a diverse set of people, some from history, some living.
 A few examples to date are Mo Farah, Queen Elizabeth II, Steven Hawking, The Beatles, Ralph Fiennes, Samuel Pepys, Jessica Ennis, Isaac Newton, Eric Morcambe.

-Often families work together to solve the challenge and there is healthy competition between some children and Teaching Assistants.
+Often families work together to solve the challenge and there is healthy competition between children and staff.